www.skydivestlouisarea.com/USPACentralRegion |

 The position of Safety and Training Advisor provides USPA's general membership a local link to our organization, much as a Regional Director provides a regional link to USPA, but this representation is not familiar to most skydivers and is often overlooked and forgotten.
 Many skydivers do not think of Safety and Training Advisors as a part of USPA, and therefore think that their representatives are not at their drop zone much, but you are.

-Each year Regional Directors review the list of Safety and Training Advisors for their region to determine who is still actively performing the duties of an Safety and Training Advisor and who should remain a Safety and Training Advisor.
+Each year Regional Directors review the list of Safety and Training Advisors for their region to determine who should be a Safety and Training Advisor.

 Safety and Training Advisors are appointed by Regional Directors and their term expires on March 31st.
 This means that your appointment "officially" expires on March 31st, and you must contact me before then to be re-appointed unless we have made a previous arrangement.